Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 ## Return to the Light

-They climbed the staircase together, Lin's plant network spreading behind them to maintain the connection they'd built with the living dungeon.
+They climbed the staircase together, Lin's Forest Spirit network spreading behind them to maintain the connection they'd built with the living dungeon.
 When they finally emerged into the Academy's courtyard, they found organized chaos—students and professors working together to clear debris and account for everyone, but with no clear plan for what to do next.

 Professor Aldrich spotted them first, his relief visible even from across the courtyard.
 "Thank the spirits," he called, hurrying over.
 "We feared the worst when the library floor collapsed.
 Are you all right?
 How many others did you find?"

 "We're better than all right," Lin said, looking at the destruction around them and seeing opportunity instead of disaster.
-Her blackthorn staff hummed with the combined energy of dozens of plant spirits, her friends stood beside her with magic and skills they'd never imagined possible, and her mind was full of ideas for how to build something better from the ruins.
+Her blackthorn staff hummed with the combined energy of the ancient Forest Spirit, her friends stood beside her with magic and skills they'd never imagined possible, and her mind was full of ideas for how to build something better from the ruins.

 "Professor," she continued, her eyes bright with the kind of enthusiasm that usually preceded her most ambitious projects, "we have so much to tell you.
 And so much to show you."

 Greta laughed—the first genuinely joyful sound anyone had made since the collapse.
 "Trust Lin to look at a disaster and see an adventure."

-"The best gardens," Willi observed with satisfaction, watching Lin's plant partners already beginning to sprout helpful vines among the rubble, "grow from the richest compost."
+"The best gardens," Willi observed with satisfaction, watching Lin's Forest Spirit already beginning to sprout helpful vines among the rubble, "grow from the richest compost."

 "And the most beautiful music," Tobi added, listening to the harmonies of reconstruction beginning around them, "often comes from the strangest instruments."